In this episode…

 Dr. Susan Hewlings: I have not, no. I have done mostly the reports and the background research that is required.
 No, Doug is the face.

 Michelle Loux: Part of being an expert witness is the presentation.
 What you provide to the opposing counsel, as with everything universal, there are different personalities.
 There are different approaches, and you almost have to be well versed.
 You need to navigate some tricky situations.
-Is there anything you do to prepare yourself before testimony or is there preparation work that your attorney provides you with before you face the opposing council?
+Is there anything you do to prepare yourself before testimony or is there preparation work that your attorney provides you with before you face the opposing counsel?

 Dr. Douglas Kalman: I do think there are probably standard practices for industries.
 I have testified in cases, written reports, and testified in cases since I would say the late 90s.
 One thing that has always been a common theme is if you are going to appear in a deposition or court case you have all the communication with the lawyers and you have everything that you have done, but either the night before or the morning they meet with you for dinner, coffee, breakfast, whatever, they go over the highlights.
 To prepare, I make sure that I have good communication with the lawyer because they always have a good feeling and know what the other counsel is going to primarily be asking.
 I make sure I am well-read on the topic.
 That translates to when you are testifying, whether it is a deposition or court.
 A tip I would share is to take your time with your words.
 Discuss what you would like to discuss, but do not overtalk.